 Professor Adrian Favell

-- Areas of expertise: Migration; European Union; Japanese contemporary culture; cities; contemporary art and architecture; social and political theory; philosophy of social science
+- Areas of expertise: International migration and mobilities; European Union; Japanese contemporary culture; cities; contemporary art and architecture; social and political theory; philosophy of social science

 - Email: A.Favell@leeds.ac.uk